Intended for students with little or no previous knowledge of Spanish.

 Examination of intellectual and aesthetic currents in the narratives, poetry, and essays of the post-boom period (from 1975 to the present).
 To be studied in the context of ideas about postmodernism, post industrialism, and post colonialism; conducted in Spanish.

-Literary movements of the second half of the 19th century in Spain, with special attention to realism and naturalism; representative novels and poetry.
-Literary works of Alarcon, Valera, Perez Galdos, Leopoldo Alas, and Emilia Pardo Bazan; conducted in Spanish.
+This studies the literature and visual texts produced during the second half of the 19th century in Spain, with special attention to realism and naturalism.
+Literary works of Alarcón, Valera, Pérez Galdós, Leopoldo Alas, and Emilia Pardo Bazán, among others.

 Literary works of representative women writers of Spain and Latin America.
 The role of women in cultural production in the Hispanic literatures and their historical marginalization from the literary canon.
 Close examination of text in drama, poetry, and prose, with emphasis on the 20th century.